The Benefits of Magnesium and How it Can Prevent Strokes, High Blood Pressure and Diabetes!

 Supplemental sources of magnesium which I recommend include:

-• Oral Magnesium Lysyl Glycinate Chelate and di-magnesium malate.
+- Oral Magnesium Lysinate Glycinate Chelate and di-magnesium malate.
 This is best product oral product available.
 Often taken long term to help maintain overall magnesium levels in the body.

-Magnesium Brain Food - Magnesium Brain Food features magnesium L-threonate, the only form of magnesium proven in animal studies to cross the blood-brain barrier.
+- Magnesium Brain Food - Features magnesium L-threonate, the only form of magnesium proven in animal studies to cross the blood-brain barrier.
+Studies show that magnesium L-threonate crosses the blood-brain barrier and raises the brain’s magnesium levels, which result in increased magnesium deposits in neural synapses, increased neural synaptic density, and improved brain function.

 These work together in a amazing synergistic way.